Collagen: 9 Reasons Why This Improves Your Health

 Supplementation

-One of the best supplements on the market is the grass-fed beef collagen peptides from Vital Proteins which are rich in type I and III collagen to support healthy joints.
+One of the best supplements on the market is the Multi-Collagen Protein which is rich in type I through V collagen to support healthy joints.
 This powder provides joint healthy chondroitin sulfate and glucosamine sulfate.
 Glucosamine and chondroitin support the body’s process of manufacturing collagenous tissue.

 Vegetarian Collagen Source